The Bridge Theatre

 In 2017, the theatre announced its inaugural season which included a new Richard Bean play Young Marx, starring Rory Kinnear and Oliver Chris, Julius Caesar starring Ben Whishaw and David Calder, and a new play by Nina Raine about the life of JS Bach starring Simon Russell Beale.

-The Bridge Theatre officially opened in October 2017 with the first performance of Young Marx, which ran through to December of the same year.
 Production aside, the theatre was praised for its abundance of ladies toilets (a regular grievance amongst many theatregoers) and its kitchen which, among other things, provides treats freshly baked on site during the interval.